kaixqu/real-time-linux-kernel/README.md

-# real-time linux kernel
+# Real-time Linux Kernel

-This work is done at the TREC lab under the supervision of Prof. Alexander Leonessa
+This work is done at the TREC lab under the supervision of Prof. Alexander Leonessa.

-Basically, it is about make linux kernel real-time.
+Basically, it is about make Linux kernel real-time.
 This is a requirement if you want to have real-time applications, e.g., ROS2, ROS+Orocos, ihmc ROBOTICS, XBotCore.

 ## How to use these files.